-The first 20 metres of mineralisation in Hole CMIPT011 were drilled by reverse circulation (RC) in a previous drill campaign and returned an intercept of 20 metres at 44 g/t (1.3 ounces) silver and 0.05 g/t gold with lesser base metals and associated pathfinder metals.
-It is interpreted that the hole did not intersect the lower gold-rich part of the mineralised zone (Figure 1).
+Final assays are expected later this week from hole CMIPT011 which contained a 50 metre thick zone of vein, disseminated and semi-massive sulphide veins.
+The first 20 metres of mineralisation in CMIPT011 were drilled by reverse circulation (RC) in a previous drill campaign and returned an intercept of 20 metres at 44 g/t (1.3 ounces) silver with lesser gold and base metals.